nablarch/nablarch-document/en/application_framework/adaptors/micrometer_adaptor.rst

 In order to work with monitoring services, the following settings need to be made, broadly categorized.

 #.
-Add a Micrometer module for each monitoring service and collaboration method to the dependencies.
+Add a Micrometer module prepared for each monitoring service and linking method to the dependencies.
 #.
 Define a registry factory to be used as a component.
 #.
 Configuring other proprietary settings for each monitoring service.